gvwilson/sensibleadventures/coriandel/coriandel.md

 It was exciting.
 No, it was exhilarating.
 For the first time in my life I had something that was *mine*.
 I couldn't think about anything but him.

 My aunt grew very sharp with me.
-"Honestly, darling, it's as if you're not even here when I'm speaking to you!"
+"Honestly, cherished, it's as if you're not even here when I'm speaking to you!"

 "I'm sorry," I said automatically, but I wasn't.
 How could I be?
 He was so